 According to the Scottish Register of Tartans,

 "where a tartan is named after a country, a state, a district, a town or a city, giving the impression of an association with any central or local authority, public or private initiative, the application must be accompanied by a letter of authority from a prominent office-bearer in the appropriate body."
 In our case, that would be the Governor.
-In some states, the state tartan is an official state symbol by act of law.
-In other states, the state tartan is authorized by a Governor's Proclamation.
-Can you help us make this tartan a district tartan for Maryland?
+And what better way to obtain his signature than at a bill signing.

 During the 2015 Maryland legislative session, Senator Ed Reilly introduced Senate Bill 114 to make the Maryland State tartan an official state symbol.
 A hearing was held in the Senate Education, Health & Environmental Affairs Committee but the bill was not passed out of committee.